-Row-level security (RLS), new in SQL Server 2016, helps you to control access to rows in a table.
+Row-level security (RLS) helps you to control access to rows in a table.
 This can be useful in a variety of scenarios, including when you want a salesperson to only access customer data for customers in their region; or when you want to limit an employee to only access data relevant to their department.
 One key advantage of this is that the logic for the separation is in the actual database.
 This reduces the risk of errors in the application that is allowing inappropriate access, and simplifies the security implementation for that table.